dmorse/pscf/doc/user-man/param.rst

 Note that PSCF does not require the user to input a value for the monomer reference volume - the choice of reference volume is implicit in the values given for other quantities.
-Changes in ones choice of reference volume lead to corresponding changes in the values for the chi parameters, which are proportional to the reference volume, and in the kuhn lengths, which are proportional to the square root of the reference volume.
+Changes in one's choice of reference volume lead to corresponding changes in the values for the chi parameters, which are proportional to the reference volume, and in the kuhn lengths, which are proportional to the square root of the reference volume.